syncfusion-content/windowsforms-docs/WindowsForms/syntaxeditor/text-visualization.md

 ---
 layout: post
 title: Text Visualization | WindowsForms | Syncfusion
-description: This section explains about the visualization support in EditControl
+description: This section explains about the customizing the lines, collapse and expand the region, bookmark features in EditControl
 platform: WindowsForms
 control: SyntaxEditor
 documentation: ug